meetk5/Team-Project1/README.md

 Among states with available data, the unemployment rate for Black workers was lowest in Alaska, with a rate of 5.2%.

 In the state of New jersey Black workers were more likely to get unemployed compared to other races with highest unemployment ratio of 13.4% above the average rate of 10.5% in NJ state.

+Above graph shows the inequalties that always existed between white and black unemployment rate which may have increased in post-covid era.

 ## Widening Gap of Unemployment between White and Hispanic Work Group